-However, you are limited with space in a fishbowl so we would still recommend the filter and air pump but they look nice and add a bit of natural substance for the fish to eat and play with.
+Even though you are limited with space in a fishbowl, we would still recommend the use of a filter and air pump however, plants look nice and add a bit of natural substance for the fish to eat and play with.

 Don’t rely on plants alone to oxygenate the bowl or tank.
 Water movement is very important in aerating the water and plants won’t do this.